Last Updated on January 26, 2022 by Grow with Bovees

 If you decide to go for plastic coverings, not only should it not touch your plants, but it should also be thick enough to properly keep the heat in.
-For frost protection, plastic is most effective when applied as a row cover or as a cover for individual plants.
+For frost protection, plastic is most effective when applied as a row cover rather than as a cover for individual plants.

-How To Pick the Best Plant Frost Protection Covers
+How To Pick the Best Frost Blanket For Plants

 You now know that you should cover your garden plants with a protective cover.
 But you don’t know what type of cover yet and what to look for in your plant protection, so we’re now going to guide you through that.